mingdaoai/desktop-assistant/README.md

-# Anthropic AI Driving a Computer
+# Anthropic AI as Virtual Desktop Assistant

 When you travel, do you waste hours researching the best place to eat and visit?